amazonview/Xfinityservice/index.rst

 ##################
-How to Activate Your Device with Xfinity
+"Step-by-Step Guide to Activating Your Device on Xfinity"
 ##################

 .. meta::